heinzwittenbrink/slides-intro2js/intro2js.md

 - HTML is the standard for textual content on the web
 - CSS is the standard for the presentation of content on the web
-- JavaScript (EcmaScript) is the standard for programmed manipulation of web content in the browser
+- JavaScript ([ECMAScript](https://www.ecma-international.org/publications/standards/Ecma-262.htm "Standard ECMA-262")) is the standard for programmed manipulation of web content in the browser